Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Back Support 3.8 Comfortable, but not “posture-chair” supportive
+Back Support 3.8 Comfortable, but not posture-first.

-Seat Depth Fit 3.6 Great for tall loungers, less universal for upright sitting
+Seat Depth Fit 3.6 Great for tall loungers, less universal for upright sitting.

-Cleaning 4.3 Removable covers reduced day-to-day stress
+Cleaning 4.3 Removable covers lower the day-to-day hassle.

 Furmax L-Shaped Convertible Sectional